dominodatalab/terraform-aws-eks/README.md

 with Terraform immediately by creating Terraform configuration files.
 ```

-If successful, you should get a structure similar to this:
+:white_check_mark: If successful, you should get a structure similar to this:

 ```bash
 domino-deploy